Stone space partitions indexed by a poset: Introduction

 A countable structure $M$ for a language $L$ is \emph{$\omega$-categorical }if $M$ is determined up to isomorphism within the class of countable $L$-structures by its first order properties.

 If $M$ is a structure and $R$ is a Boolean ring with Stone space $X$, then the \emph{Boolean power of $M$ by $R$}, denoted $M^{R}$, is the set of continuous functions from $X$ to $M$ with compact support, where $M$ is given the discrete topology.
-Waszkiewicz and Weglorz~\cite{WWBP} showed that if $M$ is an $\omega$-categorical structure and $R$ is a countable Boolean ring with only finitely many atoms, then $M^{R}$ is $\omega$-categorical.
+If $M$ is an $\omega$-categorical structure and $R$ is a countable Boolean ring with only finitely many atoms, then $M^{R}$ is $\omega$-categorical~\cite{WWBP}.